SwiftGraphs/Grape/README.md

 ### Force Directed Graph in visionOS

-This is the same graph in the first example, rendered in `RealityView`:
+This is the same graph as the first example, rendered in `RealityView`:

 https://github.com/li3zhen1/Grape/assets/45376537/52cd3915-c2f8-40cf-96c1-2fd81897b2fe